CALL NOW FOR A FREE CONSULTATION:877-308-2128

 3. Lemon Law Buyback Warranty

-Successful lemon law claims can result in a vehicle buyback.
-To minimize losses in this situation, manufacturers eventually do what they should have done in the first place – repair the vehicle properly.
+successful lemon law claims can result in a vehicle buyback.
+To minimize losses in this situation, manufacturers eventually do what they should have done: repair the vehicle properly.
 Then, to resell it in California, the manufacturer must comply with certain requirements.
-Offering a 12-month/12,000-mile warranty covering the prior defect is one such requirement.
+One such requirement is offering a 12-month/12,000-mile warranty covering the prior defect.

 California Lemon Law for Used Cars

-California has a very consumer-friendly lemon law, which is good news for beleaguered motorists who are stuck with defective vehicles – whether new or used.
-The Song-Beverly Consumer Warranty Act codifies the California Lemon Law.
+California has a very consumer-friendly lemon law, which is good news for beleaguered motorists stuck with defective vehicles – whether new or used.
+The Song-Beverly Consumer Warranty Act codifies the California lemon law.
 This Act states in part:

 Every sale of consumer goods that are sold at retail in this state by a manufacturer who has reason to know at the time of the retail sale that the goods are required for a particular purpose and that the buyer is relying on the manufacturer’s skill or judgment to select or furnish suitable goods shall be accompanied by such manufacturer’s implied warranty of fitness.

-A “lemon” is defined as a car, truck, utility vehicle, SUV, motorcycle, RV, travel trailer or other vehicle type that is defective.
+A “lemon” is defined as a car, truck, utility vehicle, SUV, motorcycle, RV, travel trailer, or other defective vehicle type.
 Whether the problem started immediately when you drove the vehicle off the dealership lot or it began many months or even years later, the defect is recurring, and mechanics can’t seem to fix it.

 Reasonable Number of Attempts to Repair

 Before being eligible to file a claim, you need to have made a “reasonable number of attempts” to get your vehicle repaired.
-While not always clear cut, here’s what the Tanner Act says specifically:
+The definition of “reasonable” is not always clear-cut, particularly with regard to used vehicles.
+Always keep the documentation related to repairs and contact Neale & Fhima for guidance as to whether they are sufficient under the lemon law.

 Nonconformities